aleph-zero-foundation/AlephBFT/README.md

 `log` and `rand` and one bigger for encoding, namely `parity-scale-codec`.
 In future work, we plan to get rid of this dependency.

+### Toolchain

+This release was built and tested against the `nightly-2021-10-24` rust toolchain.
+If you want to use another version, edit the `rust-toolchain` file, or use an [override](https://rust-lang.github.io/rustup/overrides.html) with higher priority.

 ### Examples

 Currently we provide two basic examples of running AlephBFT.
 The first one: `dummy-honest` implements a committee member that is not